Siba-Ka-Playground/ShadowScan/README.md

 ### Now you are all done, follow the GUIDE MENU to use ShadowScan smoothly.

+## ⚠️ Disclaimer

+FOR EDUCATIONAL & AUTHORIZED USE ONLY.
+This tool is designed for security professionals and researchers to audit their own systems or systems they have explicit permission to test.
+The authors are not responsible for any misuse of this tool.

 ## 📜 License

 This project is licensed under the **GNU GPLv3 License**.